progressivis/progressivis/doc/notebooks.md

 ```

-Finaly if you want to control the bounds dynamically, you can simply implement the third approach in the guide ([see the Python code here](range-query-2d)) by assembling predefined widgets.
+Finally, if you want to control the bounds dynamically, you can simply implement the third approach in the guide ([see the Python code here](range-query-2d)) by assembling predefined widgets.

 In concrete terms, instead of connecting Heatmap to the CSVLoader output, you need to insert a RangeQuery2D widget between the two widgets already mentioned, this way: